SciML/SymbolicLimits.jl/README.md

-# STATUS: WIP
+# STATUS: Beta

-This project contains known correctness bugs.
+This project is young and has never been used in production before.
+Expect to help find and report bugs if you use this project.

 # SymbolicLimits